 Storing Your Tires – Think Dark And Dry

 Tires aren’t too finicky about how you store them.
-The only real guideline is to keep them off bare ground and out of direct sun.
+The only real guideline is to keep them off the bare ground and out of direct sun.
 Daylight and dirt are eager to break everything down – tires are pretty hardy, but even they’ll start to degrade in bad conditions.

 I keep my tires in my garage, and you could also keep them in a shed, crawlspace, attic – the list goes on.
 Just look for anywhere dark and dry, and you’ll be set.